 At the College of Saint Mary Magdalen, students form a variety of student organizations.
 Each year begins with a student activities fair at which each organization sets up a booth and promotes its activities.
 Every year, new organizations begin while established groups grow in exciting ways.
-In addition to the groups described below, the 2012-2013 academic year will witness the birth of new fencing and skiing/snowboarding organizations.

 The student government at the College of Saint Mary Magdalen provides a forum for students to grow and develop as student leaders.
 The students are encouraged to participate by serving in an elected position or by actively engaging in the assembly meetings.